Kane Williamson: Rising through the ranks

-Williamson scored 161* against West Indies in June 2014, his second century of the series and helped secure a rare away Test series victory for his side.
+Williamson scored 161* against West Indies in June 2014, his second century of the series and helped secure a rare away Test series victory for his team.
 He finished as the leading overall run scorer in the series with 413 runs, and was denied a double century only by rain, which encouraged skipper Brendon McCullum to declare in the interest of obtaining a result in the match.
 He was also reported for a suspect bowling action in April 2014, but was cleared in December 2014.
 He was also named as captain ahead of the ODI and Twenty20 series against Pakistan in December 2014 as McCullum was rested.